bkatiemills/BCenviroLessons/data_exploration/explor_CCEEI.md

 ![](img/Griz_form.png)

-When you get the email with the link to the zip file, save it as `data/DataBC_GBPU.zip`
+When you get the email with the link to the zip file, save it in your working directory as `data/DataBC_GBPU.zip`

 Unzip the file, and import the shapefile.
 You will need the `sp` and `rgdal` packages